gokhanakaraman/AttendanceApp/README.md

  services and this function allows applications to provide periodic updates for the device’s geographical location.

- > MySql used on Back-end side of the application and based on nodejs.
+ > MySql database used for storing and managing data.
+Back-end side of the application developed with nodejs.

  > This application is an online attendance system which makes attendances easier and safely.
  Nowadays one of the problems in the schools is tracking attendance is not easy and safe.